Black taxis challenge U.S. car service Uber for streets of London

 But the power of Uber and the growing popularity of its app have so rattled the black cab drivers that they have pushed London's transport regulator to ask the High Court to rule on the legality of such applications.

-They also plan to converge near Trafalgar Square on June 11 for a protest that could paralyze central London, following strikes and other actions by drivers in cities such as Paris and Milan.
+They also plan to converge near Trafalgar Square on June 11 for a protest that could paralyse central London, following strikes and other actions by drivers in cities such as Paris and Milan.

 "We understand it's a competitive market place, but they're not playing by the rules," Jim Thompson, a taxi driver of 30 years, told Reuters during a coffee and cigarette break in the financial district.
 "We're fighting for our livelihoods here.
 No one's going to take it lying down."